-As required by PIA's general methodology, different alternative architectures of the BIRO

-Information System were drafted to allow the selection of the best privacy protective architecture.
+As required by PIA's general methodology, different alternative architectures of the BIRO Information System have been drafted to allow the selection of the best privacy protective architecture.

-Based on a comprehensive report of the first step, distributed to all partners, and the BIRO Information Diagram independently produced on the basis of technological matters, the Consortium identified three alternative architectures for the development of the BIRO Heath Information System, envisaging different levels of data sharing.
+Based on a comprehensive report of the first step, distributed to all partners, and the BIRO Information Diagram independently produced on the basis of technological matters, the Consortium identified N=3 alternative architectures for the development of the BIRO Heath Information System, envisaging different levels of data sharing.